 - 1. Set the SENTRY_HOME and HADOOP_HOME parameters. - 2.
 Create the Sentry database schema using the Sentry schematool.
 Sentry, by default, does not initialize the schema.
 The schematool is a built-in way for you to deploy the backend schema required by the Sentry service.
 For example, the following command uses the schematool to initialize the schema for a MySQL database.

+'''

-bin/sentry --command schema-tool --conffile <sentry-site.xml> --dbType mysql --initSchema bin/sentry --command service --conffile <sentry-site.xml>
+bin/sentry --command schema-tool --conffile <sentry-site.xml> --dbType mysql --initSchema

+'''

 Alternatively, you can set the sentry.verify.schema.version configuration property to false.
 However, this is not recommended.

 3. Start the Sentry service.